Calling for nature’s restoration with the Environment Bill

 - increasing investment in nature.

-Join us in pressing Boris Johnson to include legally binding targets in the Environment Bill to stop the decline of nature by 2030.
+That’s why we’re so grateful to the 200,000 people who have joined us in pressing Boris Johnson to include legally binding targets in the Environment Bill and stop the decline of nature by 2030.